Contracts and documents

-Underwriters will want to have access to any business documents that help them see the big picture so they can correctly assess your insurance needs.
+Underwriters may want to have access to any business documents that help them see the big picture so they can correctly assess your insurance needs.
 When doing a review of your business, they want to make sure that they’re correctly classifying your risks and identifying your exposures.
 Understanding your business costs and operations helps the underwriter ensure that you’re getting the right coverages and insurance limits to properly protect your business.

-Documentation and procedures
+Contractor paperwork documentation and procedures

 • Project tenders/estimates